-Her exceptionally broad experience, her proven expertise, and her success in the business, government and cultural sectors will be a great addition as we carve out a path for CBC that will ensure its continued progress.
+Her exceptionally broad experience and proven expertise and success in the business, government and cultural sectors will be a great addition as we carve out a path for CBC that will ensure its continued progress.
 Read more about the appointment here.